 It’s hard to focus on your goal if you don’t have intrinsic motivation, but you can stay focused instead by developing your emotional connection to other people or an individual person.

 For you, personalizing the goal may be the way to emotionally connect to the goal in order to achieve it.

 You may decide that you are losing weight to be healthier for your kids, or that you want to acquire wealth to take care of your best friend or your spouse in old age.

 As an inventor, you may have a product and that you want to succeed so that people all over the world can benefit from it.

-Form an emotional connection between your goals and people you care about and this emotional connection will help.
+If you form an emotional connection between your goals and the people you care about, your emotional connection will help you.

 Your love for those people will help you fall in love with your goal.
 Make that love the center of your adoring attention.

 4. Vividly feel and see your goal

 Now that you have learned how to stay focused on your goal by deepening your emotional connection to it, you can move on to learning how to visually conceptualize your goal.